be9904/be9904.github.io/_posts/2025-09-12-nnoverview.md

  </p>
 <p align="center"><b><i>Linearly Separating Samples</i></b></p>

-Since a perceptron computes the weighted sum of its inputs linearly and applies a threshold to the result, it can only separate data that are linearly separable.
+Since a perceptron computes the weighted sum of its inputs linearly and applies a threshold to the result, it can only create a linear boundary.
 As a result, it cannot solve non-linearly separable problems.

 # Neural Networks